 Now for some good news.
-This multi-phase section was surveyed in the Genesis Future introduction and proceeds from physical matter and genomic curations onto personal welfare, protocell villages, an organic democracy and of critical import, a sustainable ecosphere to actually live on.
-The Evolution to Evolition phrase is meant to convey the imminent epochal change in the course of cosmic and biological development of chancy optimization from myriad precarious candidates to one of volitional, informed, self-selection of diversity and unity within an ordained familial genesis.
-We use this certain space to collect entries about life's open-ended creative potentials going forward.
+This multi-phase section was surveyed in the Genesis Future introduction and proceeds from physical matter and genomic curation onto person well-fare, protocell ecovillages, an organic democracy, so as to reach a peoples sustainable ecosphere.
+The Evolution to “Evolition” phase is meant to convey an epochal singularity in the course of ecosmic and biological development from myriad precarious candidates to a self-selected volitional, informed diversity and unity within a familial genesis.
+We use this certain module to collect recent entries about life's apparent open-ended creative potentials going forward.

 Adams, Alyssa, et al. Physical Universality, State-Dependent Dynamical Laws and Open-Ended Novelty.
 Entropy.
 19/9, 2017.
 Arizona State University theorists Adams, Angelica Berner, Paul Davies and Sara Walker continue their endeavor to identify vital propensities which ought to be there because we latecomers are here.
 With colleagues Chiara Marletto, David Deutsch, and others, the task is to discern a generative mathematics to which life’s procreative emergence can be traced to and explained by.
 The issue is not so much whether this innate source exists, but much about how can it be drawn out and synoptically perceived from technical abstractions to real understandings (cosmic elephant) of an animate evolutionary creativity going forward.